sarahdeecee/lighthouse-web-notes/Week_4/Day_4/Lecture_Notes.md

 ## Mobile-First Design
 - create the layout for mobile first (bc more restrictions)
 - then extend the layout for a larger screen after
+- much easier to design mobile first than go back and fix a desktop layout

 ### Responsive design tools
 - relative units